tom-wilmott/SQL-Project/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Dive into the data job market!
+This project focuses on data analyst roles, exploring high value opportunities, in demand skills, and where employer demand aligns with strong career growth in data analytics.

-🔍 SQL queries?
+SQL queries?
 Check them out here: [project_sql folder](https://github.com/tom-wilmott/SQL-Project/tree/master/project_sql)

 # Background
-This project was developed to better understand the UK data analyst job market.
-Specifically, remote roles and those based in the UK, where I’m currently applying.
-The goal was to identify which skills are most in-demand and command the highest salaries, helping to target my efforts more strategically.
+This project was developed to better understand the UK data analyst job market, with a particular focus on remote roles and those based in the UK.
+The aim was to identify the most in demand skills and those most highly valued by employers, providing a strategic basis for focusing my learning and career development.

 The data can be found [here](https://github.com/tom-wilmott/SQL-Project/tree/master/csv_files) and contains insights on job titles, salaries, locations, and essential skills from real world job postings.

 ### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying data analyst jobs?
+1. What are the top paying data analyst jobs?
-2. What skills are required for these top-paying jobs?
+2. What skills are required for the top-end data analyst jobs?
 3. What skills are most in demand for data analysts?
-4. Which skills are associated with higher salaries?
+4. Which skills are associated with the highest average salaries?
 5. What are the most optimal skills to learn?

 # Tools I Used